jmoral4/ReadItToMe/README.md

 * --silent  (Don't vocalize the actions being performed)
 * --download-only  (Only download the audio files, don't play them back (useful for bulk creating a playlist))

+### Example (Download a playlist for use in a media player)
+py main.py --playlist C:\git\HNplaylist.txt --download-only --silent

 ## Setup
 * Copy or Rename config.example.json to config.json
 * Add your keys for models.
 OpenAI key is _required_ for OpenAi's natural text to speech which is the main feature of this app. (may support other platforms in the future)